-163. Plaintiffs reallege and reincorporate by reference all prior paragraphs of this Complaint and the paragraphs in the counts below as though fully set forth herein.

-- 164. Under Title II of the Americans with Disabilities Act, States cannot promulgate standards, criteria, or methods of administration that have the effect of discriminating against individuals based on their disabilities. - 165.
-The Defendants are all public entities covered by Title II of the ADA. - 166.
-The CDC has declared that individuals with co-morbidities such as Plaintiffs Clark, Edwards, and Priddy and individuals over the age of 65, such as Plaintiff Hutchins, are significantly more likely to risk serious illness or death if they contract COVID-19.
-Defendants' enforcement of current voting regulations will unnecessarily expose Plaintiffs Clark, Edwards, Priddy, and Hutchins to an unjustifiable risk of severe illness from COVID-19 in order to vote.
-This will result in disparate impact upon Plaintiffs Clark, Edwards, Priddy, and Hutchins if they attempt to vote because they will be more harshly affected by COVID-19, in violation of the ADA. - 167.
-Plaintiffs Clark, Edwards, and Priddy all intend to vote by mail-in absentee ballot, due to their disabilities.
-If, as expected, North Carolina's state and local election officials, their staff, and the U.S. Postal Service cannot keep pace with the unprecedented rise in absentee ballot requests, some or all of these Plaintiffs may well not receive their absentee ballots in a timely fashion such that they can be cast and counted.
-The failure to offer FWABs as an accommodation and a fail-safe option will have a disparate impact upon disabled individuals, including Plaintiffs Clark, Edwards, and Priddy, in violation of the ADA. - 168.
-Elderly, blind individuals who wish to vote absentee, like Plaintiff Hutchins, will need assistance from nursing home staff to fill out and submit request forms and absentee ballots and act as witnesses-assistance that is unavailable to people who are quarantined in nursing homes due to the pandemic.
+- 151. Plaintiffs reallege and reincorporate by reference all prior paragraphs of this Complaint and the paragraphs in the counts below as though fully set forth herein. - 152.
+Under Title II of the Americans with Disabilities Act, States cannot promulgate standards, criteria, or methods of administration that have the effect of discriminating against individuals based on their disabilities. - 153.
+The Defendants are all public entities covered by Title II of the ADA. - 154.
+The CDC has declared that individuals with co-morbidities such as Plaintiffs Clark, Edwards, and Priddy are significantly more likely to risk serious illness or death if they contract COVID-19.
+Defendants' enforcement of current voting regulations will unnecessarily expose Plaintiffs Clark, Edwards, and Priddy to an unjustifiable risk of severe illness from COVID-19 in order to vote.
+This will result in unjustifiable disparate impact upon Plaintiffs Clark, Edwards and Priddy if they attempt to vote because they will be more harshly affected by COVID-19, in violation of the ADA.

-- 169. Defendants will be unable to show that the current voting regulations are justified by legitimate state interests. - 170.
+- 155. Defendants will be unable to show that the current voting regulations are justified by legitimate state interests. - 156.
 The disparate impact that will result from enforcing these conditions has the effect of prohibiting individuals with disabilities from participating in the November 3, 2020 general election, in violation of Title II of the ADA.